 How Is a Corneal Scar Treated?

-The cornea trained specialists at Northeast Ohio Eye Surgeons can diagnoses a corneal scar and have many treatments available to help improve and restore vision.
+The cornea-trained specialists at Northeast Ohio Eye Surgeons can diagnose a corneal scar and have many treatments available to help improve and restore vision.
 For milder scars, glasses alone may improve the vision.
 If a scar is more severe glasses may not help and special contact lenses may be very useful in improving vision.
 RGP (Rigid Gas Permeable) and scleral lenses are contact lenses that are stiffer than ordinary lenses and they create a new, smoother surface to the cornea that can dramatically improve the vision.
 The doctors at Northeast Ohio Eye Surgeons have extensive experience with these lenses and lecture nationally regarding their use in improving vision.

 In severe cases of scarring, the vision may not improve with the use of contact lenses.
 In these situations, a corneal transplant can be considered.
 With a transplant, your ophthalmologist replaces all or part of your diseased cornea with healthy donor cornea tissue.
 The surgeons at Northeast Ohio Eye Surgeons use the most advanced techniques for corneal transplantation for corneal scars, such as DALK and PK.
-DALK (Deep Anterior Lamellar Keratoplasty) preserves the innermost layer of the cornea, provides a speedier recovery and prevents transplant rejection.
+DALK (Deep Anterior Lamellar Keratoplasty) preserves the innermost layer of the cornea, provides a speedier recovery, and prevents transplant rejection.